 - A friend or family member — as long as they can prove they have a standing relationship with the buyer

-- Government organization — as part of a program meant to get first-time buyers into the market
+- Government agency — as part of a program meant to get first-time buyers into the market

-If you plan on getting gift funds from a friend or family member, you’ll need a letter that confirms your relationship and that the money is a gift and not expected to be repaid.
-Usually this is in the form of a letter, which both parties sign.
+If you plan on getting gift funds from a friend or family member, you’ll need a gift letter confirming your relationship to the giver.
+The letter also must indicate that the money is a gift and that there is no expectation of repayment.
+Usually, the letter is signed by both interested parties.

-The lender may also require further evidence of the gift — for instance, they may ask to see the gift-giver’s bank statements to show they have the funds to give the buyer as much money as is promised.
-They may also ask for a bank slip from the buyer’s account to show when the money was transferred, too.
+The lender may also require further evidence of the gift — for instance, they may ask to see the gift-giver’s bank statements to show there are sufficient funds in the donor’s account to make the gift.
+They may also ask for a bank slip from the buyer’s account to show the down payment funds have been transferred.

-Often, gifts change hands during the application process — this gives time for the money to show up on both the giver and the buyer’s bank statements as well as gives the mortgage lender time to verify that the cash is from a legitimate source and the pair has an appropriate relationship.
+Often, gifts change hands during the application process — this allows time for the money to show up on both the giver and the buyer’s bank statements and for the mortgage lender to verify that the cash is from a legitimate source and the pair has an appropriate relationship.

 If the gift funds are added to the buyer’s bank account after settlement, then documentation will still be required before it can be applied to the purchase.
 Typically, this will require a receipt of the cashier’s check as given to the closing agent.